biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 Fig

 FIA\_MBE\_EXT.1 Mobile biometric enrolment requires the TSF to enroll a user.
 FIA\_MBE\_EXT.2 Quality of biometric templates for mobile biometric enrolment requires to create templates of sufficient quality.
 FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment requires to prevent presenation attacks.

 #### Management: FIA\_MBE\_EXT.1, FIA\_MBE\_EXT.2
 The following actions could be considered for the management functions in FMT:
 a) the management of the TSF data (setting threshold values for quality scores to generate templates) by an administrator.

 #### Management: FIA\_MBE\_EXT.3
 The following actions could be considered for the management functions in FMT:
 a) the management of the TSF data (setting values for detecting artificial presentation attack instruments) by an administrator.

 #### Audit: FIA\_MBE\_EXT.1, FIA\_MBE\_EXT.2
 The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST:
 a) Basic: Success or failure of the mobile biometric enrolment

 #### Audit: FIA\_MBE\_EXT.3
 The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST:
 a) Basic: Detection of presentation attacks

-### 10.1.1.1 FIA\_MBE\_EXT.1 Mobile biometric enrolment
+#### 10.1.1.1 FIA\_MBE\_EXT.1 Mobile biometric enrolment
-## FIA\_MBE\_EXT.1 Mobile biometric enrolment ##
+#### FIA\_MBE\_EXT.1 Mobile biometric enrolment ##
 Hierarchical to: No other components.
 Dependencies: No dependencies.

-## FIA_MBE_EXT.1.1 The TSF shall provide a mechanism to enroll an authenticated user. ##
+#### FIA_MBE_EXT.1.1 The TSF shall provide a mechanism to enroll an authenticated user.

 Application note 28:
 User shall be authenticated by the mobile device using the Password Authentication Factor before beginning biometric enrolment.

-### 10.1.1.2 FIA\_MBE\_EXT.2 Quality of biometric templates for mobile biometric enrolment
+#### 10.1.1.2 FIA\_MBE\_EXT.2 Quality of biometric templates for mobile biometric enrolment
-## FIA\_MBE\_EXT.2 Quality of biometric templates for mobile biometric enrolment ##
+#### FIA\_MBE\_EXT.2 Quality of biometric templates for mobile biometric enrolment ##
 Hierarchical to: FIA\_MBE\_EXT.1 Mobile biometric enrolment
 Dependencies: No dependencies.

-## FIA_MBE_EXT.2.1 The TSF shall create templates of sufficient quality. ##
+#### FIA_MBE_EXT.2.1 The TSF shall create templates of sufficient quality.

 Application note 29:
-ST author may refine “sufficient quality” to specify quality standards if the TOE follow such standard.
+ST author may refine “sufficient quality” to specify quality standards if the TOE follows such standard.

-### 10.1.1.3 FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment
+#### 10.1.1.3 FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment
-## FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment ##
+#### FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment
 Hierarchical to: FIA\_MBE\_EXT.1 Mobile biometric enrolment
 Dependencies: No dependencies.

-## FIA_MBE_EXT.3.1 The TSF shall create templates of sufficient quality. ##
+#### FIA_MBE_EXT.3.1 The TSF shall create templates of sufficient quality.

 ## Annex A